TechnoAndy/bookstore/README.md

 # Bookstore

-- In this project I layed the foundations for my Bookstore website
+- In this project I configured my Redux Store and wrote actions and reducers for adding and removing books.

 ## Built With
 - Create-react-app
 - React